 Here is a breakdown of the service:

-- Price: $5.95 – $7.95 a month
+- Price: $3.95+ (new customer) – $7.99+ (renew price) a month

 - Server: Linux.
 This is the standard for most websites and is the most reliable environment for WordPress and websites in general.

 - Control Panel: cPanel.
 The easiest system I’ve ever used and I think most people who’ve used both cPanel and something else would agree.
 To do anything is a snap.
-Create a new email or FTP account, add-on a new domain etc.
+Create a new email or FTP account, add on a new domain, etc.

 - Customer Service: 24/7 phone and live chat (US-based).
 I’ve used it often and have always been satisfied and answered within minutes.

-With my over 5 years of experience with the service I’m sure I can answer all your questions.
+Have more questions about Bluehost? — Learn more here or ask me in the comments below.
+With 12+ years of experience with the service now, I’m sure I can answer all your questions.

 The Worst Web Hosting